Stanko/react-animate-height/README.md

 ## Gotchas

+### Collapsing margins

+While it is animating, component has `overflow: hidden`.
+When the animation is finished and height is set to "auto", `overflow: hidden` is removed.
+At that moment, any margins you have on the content inside `AnimateHeight` will collapse, causing content to "jump".
+To avoid this, just use padding inside the `AnimateHeight` instead of margins.

 ### Bounded flexboxes

 If `AnimateHeight` is a flex child and it's parent has a fixed height, animation won't work.